react-native-community/discussions-and-proposals/proposals/0636-decoupling-metro.md

 Design: Add `metro` to Template `package.json` under `dependencies`.
 Within RN and RNCLI, move `metro` from `dependencies` or `devDependencies` into `peerDependencies` with a reasonably permissive version constraint.

-### Stage 3 - Add `metro` to Template dependencies and make it a peer dependency of RN and RNCLI.

 ## Drawbacks

-### Template churn
-Any change to the Template increases the friction of upgrading React Native, which is already a commonly-reported pain point.
+- **Template churn**: Any change to the Template increases the friction of upgrading React Native, which is already a commonly-reported pain point.

-### Fewer batteries included
-React Native effectively comes with an integrated bundler
+- **Fewer batteries included**: React Native effectively has an "integrated" bundler, this would loosen the integration and perhaps perceived cohesion.
+However, in practice the barrier to installing Metro as a peer of RN is low, and installing a bundler alongside a UI framework is closer to the industry norm.

 ## Alternatives

 ### High level
-Rather than `metro` being a project dependency, it could instead be a `react-native` dependency.

-### Details
-There are various alternatives in the details of the design - for example, either or both of `@react-native/babel-preset` and `@react-native/metro-babel-transformer` may be
+  - **`metro` as a `react-native` dependency rather than a Template dependency**: This addresses the Template churn and integration drawbacks above, but falls short of the goal of getting Metro releases to users as soon as they're available.

 ## Adoption strategy

-If we implement this proposal, how will existing React Native developers adopt it?
-Is this a breaking change?
-Can we write a codemod?
-Should we coordinate with other projects or libraries?
+Stage 1 is not a breaking change - though we would cease publishing new versions of `metro-react-native-babel-preset` (etc.), existing users would be able to continue to use the published versions.
+There would be no immediate need to update their projects.

+Stage 2 is an internal change with no impact on users.

+Stage 3 will require that users update their projects to add `metro` to their `dependencies` - we could only introduce this with a major React Native release.
+However, package managers that don't auto-install peers (pnpm, yarn, npm<7) should clearly alert users to a missing peer dependency, and we can additionally mitigate by checking for the presence of Metro on RNCLI (or Expo CLI) launch, failing gracefully with instructions.

 ## How we teach this

-What names and terminology work best for these concepts and why?
-How is this idea best presented?
-As a continuation of existing React patterns?

-Would the acceptance of this proposal mean the React Native documentation must be re-organized or altered?
-Does it change how React Native is taught to new developers at any level?

-How should this feature be taught to existing React Native developers?
+TODO

 ## Unresolved questions

-Optional, but suggested for first drafts.
-What parts of the design are still TBD?
+There are various alternatives in the details of the design - for example, either or both of `@react-native/babel-preset` and `@react-native/metro-babel-transformer` could, instead of being new packages, simply be directories within `react-native`.
+The tradeoffs here are mostly "internal" to contributors and the release process.